 This review was wrote after having just watched the series before-

 The End of Evangelion is largely an extremely well animated movie, that being said this movie will make you cringe at some of its more disturbing scenes.
 In particular the movie seems to want to rub in the fact that it is no longer on TV and can get away with more “Adult” moments such as extreme gore or nudity, these honestly bothered me as they made the movie feel far to separate from the series and seemed excessive on top of that.

-Beyond the odd gratuity the the usual religious imagery and awesome “mecha” designs do make a welcome comeback with some of the new inclusions looking pretty lame.
-The show does have some awesome and dang intense fight scenes though, and they are just plain awesome to watch.
+Beyond the odd gratuity the usual religious imagery and awesome “mecha” designs do make a welcome comeback with some of the new inclusions looking rather lame.
+The show does have some awesome and dang intense fight scenes though, These sequences are simply awesome to watch.

 The end of Evangelion ( series) was a bit out of nowhere and rushed, this movie instead shows what was happening during the complete insanity of the end.
 While this movie has a lot more to it, it still manages to be a bit of a confusing journey and a bit out of nowhere despite the small amounts of build up that the series set in place.